sensor-dream/APIVOF/guidelines/list-info/x-packs-in-system-fedora-34.md

 <summary>xdg-desktop-portal-gtk</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Backend implementation for xdg-desktop-portal using GTK+
+Short desc    : Backend implementation for xdg-desktop-portal using GTK+
 URL          : https://github.com/flatpak/xdg-desktop-portal-gtk
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : A backend implementation for xdg-desktop-portal that is using GTK+ and various
+Descript     : A backend implementation for xdg-desktop-portal that is using GTK+ and various
              : pieces of GNOME infrastructure, such as the org.gnome.Shell.Screenshot or
              : org.gnome.SessionManager D-Bus interfaces.
 ```